 The year after in 1981 Hi-Res Soccer was released, also for the Apple II platform, this was also done by Jay Sullivan.
 It played a lot like Hi-Res Football but of course featured soccer instead.

-If you look closely at the Hi-Res Football label on the disk you will see the label is on top of a white label, this is something I have seen a few times on these early items.
-Years back I carefully removed a golden label just to examine the label underneath – the discovered label was a label from the disk manufactor, my guess is that in the process of getting these games out the door the golden label (in this case) was just put on top of the “manufactor” label.
+If you look closely at the Hi-Res Football label on the disk you will see that the label is on top of a white label, this is something I have seen a few times on these early items.
+Years back I carefully removed a golden label just to examine the label underneath – the discovered label was a label from the disk manufactor, my guess is that in the process of getting these games out the door the golden label (in this case) was just put on top of the “manufactor” label – removing these old golden labels might cause damage to the label, the smallest of creasing will be visible and can’t be flattened out without leaving marks.